itos/betting-dapp/README.md

 #Betting Dapp

-> Betting app where players bet a number from 1 to 10, if they are correct they get their payout.
+> Betting Dapp where players bet a number from 1 to 10, if they are correct they get their payout.
+Powered by blockchain smart contracts.

 ## Build Setup